It may sound mystical, but the crochet magic ring is really so easy. The magic ring is an alternative way to begin crocheting in the round.

 Oftentimes when crocheting in the round, you are instructed to chain 2-4 stitches, create a loop, and then work you first round in that loop.
 This loop, however, cannot be closed once the first round has been work and can leave a hole in the center of your round.
 By using the magic ring, you can work as many or as few stitches in your beginning round.

-Today, we’ll show you how to start your next in-the-round crochet project with the magic ring.
+We’ll show you how to start your next in-the-round crochet project.

 You will need yarn and a hook to match your yarn’s weight for this tutorial.